Halo is a minor DC Comics super-heroine, chiefly associated with the Outsiders super-team.

 Harper and Denninger happened upon a crashed car.
 As it caught fire, Denninger tried to get the trapped driver out.

-But Harper instead stole a document holder, and riffed through the content.
+But Harper instead stole a document holder, and riffed through its content.
 She then told the shocked Denninger to just let the man die.

 She soon convinced Denninger to help with her plot.